muir/drbd-lxd/README.md

 The hosts are meant to be low maintenance so an Ubuntu LTS release fits the bill.

+These instructions will not work with Ubuntu 20.04.
+In 20.04, the deb package for lxd is gone and all that's left is the snap package.

+To install lxd totally by hand, systemd config files need to be created, probably based on the files in Ubuntu 18.04.

+It looks like Ubuntu 20.04 does not include lxd except as a snap :-(

 ### LXD instead of LXC

-LXC really isn't meant to be used by hand.
+LXC really isn't meant to be used directly by humans.
 The commands are inconsistent and painful.

 LXC/LXD instead of Docker.
 Docker is great for containerizing an application.